The Complete Post Modern, New Age Idiots’ Guide to the Dark, Subversive, Malevolent, Conspiratorial Forces that Shape the New World Order we Live In

 ‘…offensive, [and] constitute slurs against America’s leaders and institutions, [slurs] that damage the nation’s reputation and may encourage violence against U.S. officials at home and abroad’.

-De Haven-Smith says that a common mistake made by the debunkers is their easy predisposition to declare any and all suspicions about everything from everyday government, corporate or institutional secrecy and skullduggery up to and including the much touted millenarian machinations of the power elites (New World Order, Invisible Government, or Deep State anyone?), and other assorted political huggermuggers as “conspiracy theories”, and on the basis of the most improbable claims, argue that all unsubstantiated suspicions of elite political crimes (or “state crimes against democracy”—SCADs—as he defines them), are “far-fetched fantasies” and [are also] “destructive of public trust.”
+De Haven-Smith says that a common mistake made by the conspiracy debunkers is their Pavlovian predisposition to declare any and all suspicions about everything from everyday government, corporate or institutional secrecy and skullduggery up to and including the much touted millenarian machinations of the power elites (New World Order, Invisible Government, or Deep State anyone?), and other assorted political huggermuggers as “conspiracy theories”; they argue that on the basis of the most improbable claims, all unsubstantiated suspicions of elite political crimes (or “state crimes against democracy”—SCADs—as he defines them), are “far-fetched fantasies” and [are also] “destructive of public trust.”

-— The Best Kept Secrets (Of Mice and Men) —
+— The Best Kept Secrets (Of Mice and Small-minded Men) —

-Be that as it may, when it comes to the use of the phrase “conspiracy theory” in the pejorative, de Haven-Smith observes something of a “fatal defect” in the way most scholars and journalists (stereo)typically approach the topic: He says the “surprising” thing is that they have,
+Be that as it may, when it comes to the use of the phrase “conspiracy theory” in the pejorative (it almost always is), de Haven-Smith observes something of a “fatal defect” in the way most scholars and journalists (stereo)typically approach the topic: He says the “surprising” thing is that they have,

 He further notes that whilst most Americans are familiar with the more readily identifiable, self-evident truths and inalienable rights of the Declaration of Independence he says,